DarthTebo/Cat-and-Dog-Image-Classifier/README.md

 # Cell 11

-Run this final cell to see if you passed the challenge or if you need to keep trying.
+Run this final cell to see if you passed the challenge or if you need to keep trying